Yashasnagraj/SAM_ONLYJAVA/README.md

 # Video Transitions Toolkit

-This project contains a collection of video transition effects implemented in Java using FFmpeg commands.
+This project contains a collection of video transition effects implemented in pure Java using JavaCV.
 It is structured for collaboration, allowing team members to contribute new transition effects with ease.

 -----------------------------------------------------
 ##  Directory Structure